grid-stream-org/front-end/README.md

 yarn install
 ```

+5. Create a .`.env` file in the root of the project and populate with required values

-5. At this point, you can run the client
+6. At this point, you can run the client

 ```bash
 yarn run dev